Shrabanti87/Gooogle_Auto/README.md

 In example 2 we generate 6 continuous covariates each of which forms a singleton group.
 Four more variables (two each from X3 and X6) are further polynomially constructed, giving rise to a total of 10 continuous predictors.
 For constructing the categorical variables, we generate 5 continuous variables from a multivariate normal distribution and quantile-discretize each of them into 5 new variables based on their quintiles.
 This leads to a combination of 20 categorical predictors with 5 non-overlapping groups of equal size.

 ```
+## Load all the required packages as in Example 1

 ## Specify the true parameter values

 For count model: